Luis Rubiales is just the latest crisis in Spanish FA’s dark history

 It is the CSD which received the four official complaints against Rubiales.

-Prominent sources within football politics say the Spanish federation was always seen as a “basket case” for years, that was all the more surprising given how its coaching infrastructure genuinely revolutionised world football.
+Prominent sources within football politics say the Spanish federation was seen as a “basket case” for years.
+All the more surprising given how its coaching infrastructure genuinely revolutionised world football.
 The top level beyond that was seen as made up of conservative white men, though, with little influence from women or minority groups.

 That was interpreted as crucial to some of the most jaw-dropping developments of the past few days, where the federation seemed completely in thrall to Rubiales, with a series of statements that defied belief.

 Victor Francos, the president of the CSD, has already described this as a MeToo moment for Spanish football.
-It has been so profound, leading all bulletins, that the hope, is now that it brings deep change.
+It has been so profound, leading all bulletins, that the hope is that it finally brings deep change.
 That might be a legacy from these players as valuable as the World Cup itself.

-“A change is taking place,” Irene Paredes said on the eve of the final in Sydney.
+“A change is taking place,” Spain centre-back Irene Paredes said on the eve of the final in Sydney.
 Little did she know the potential extent of it.

 Join our commenting forum